novasingh/novasingh/README.md

 #### **Senior Frontend Web Develoepr** @ [Techconciergepro](https://techconciergepro.com/)
 **July 2024 – Present**
 - Working with [desisiv.io](https://www.desisiv.ai/)
-- Developed a Node.js REST API using Express and MongoDB for the Healmefit project.
 - Worked on the Next.js frontend for desisiv.io, creating backend APIs using Python Flask.
 - Mentored junior developers in creating React frontend applications.
 - Conducted code reviews and team discussions for refactoring and optimization.